-Strategic Direction Delivery Program 2022-2026 Thriving and safe place to live Program to develop and implement Council's key planning documents
+Strategic Direction Delivery Program 2022-2026 Program to develop and implement Council's key planning documents

 The application could be potentially challenged in the Land and Environment Court.
 Defending Council's determination could have financial implications.

 Source of Funds Yes/No Funding (\$) Comment

 Existing budget Yes

 Reserve Funds No

 Developer Contributions (S7.11) No

 External Grants No

 Other No